-135 Id. at 194 ("Q: Can I ask why did you use ELG for [Atmos] specifically?
-A: There were a number of reasons.
-One is that it's been the Commission's precedent for the last 20 years to use [ELG].
-The second is, you know, from what my reading of the discussions from the Commissioners in the past, they seem - they have some very solid reasons that they want it and thought it was appropriate to - to keep or give the company the cash flow to be able to keep investing in their system.
+be able to keep investing in their system.
 And so for all of those reasons, especially because that's been the long-term precedent and it is the best, most accurate method, I chose to continue to recommend equal life group for this case.").

-- Account 355 (Measuring & Regulating Station Equipment).
-The existing service life is 38 years.
-Atmos proposes an increase to 40 years.
-Dallas recommends lengthening this projected life to 42 years. - Account 356 (Purification Equipment).
-The existing service life is 40 years.
-Atmos proposes an increase to 55 years.
-Dallas recommends lengthening this projected life to 69 years. - Account 365.20 (Rights of Way).
+- Account 365.20 (Rights of Way).
 The existing service life is 85 years.
 Atmos does not propose a change.
 Dallas recommends lengthening this projected life to 89 years. - Account 370 (Communication Equipment).
 The existing service life is 25 years.
 Atmos does not propose a change.
 Dallas recommends lengthening this projected life to 28 years.

-For all its accounts, Atmos used actuarial analysis methods to establish average service lives for each account within a functional group.136 Atmos supports its actuarial analysis method-and resulting service life calculations-with a 2016 Atmos Study137 and a 2014 SSU Study.138 In addition to mathematical analyses, Atmos considered information specific to Atmos that, according to Atmos, affects the lives of its assets, including relevant operational experience, future expectations, and existing parameters previously approved by the Commission.139
+For all its accounts, Atmos used actuarial analysis methods to establish average service lives for each account within a functional group.
+Atmos supports its actuarial analysis method-and resulting service life calculations-with a 2016 Atmos Study and a 2014 SSU Study.
+In addition to mathematical analyses, Atmos considered information specific to Atmos that, according to Atmos, affects the lives of its assets, including relevant operational experience, future expectations, and existing parameters previously approved by the Commission.